-The problem was I didn’t have enough money to cover my bills in case I don’t land a new job.
+The problem was I didn’t have enough money to cover my bills in case I couldn’t find a new job immediately.
 I had no savings — I was in survival mode.
 So what I did was work on side projects (writing gigs) at nights while still working full-time.
-I work harder and harder for 6 months until I had clients to work with, enough to get by.
+I work harder and harder for 6 months until I had recurring writing gigs, enough to get by.
 I, then, quit graciously.

 Lesson: Just because you hate your job doesn’t mean you should quit right away (of course, that’s up to you).
 Instead, prepare for your transition, especially if you live independently or you have a family to feed.
 You can start a small business on the side or any profitable project and still work full-time.
 I know it’s exasperating, and there will be days when you don’t want to show up.
 Just stay positive.
 Hang on.

 2. If you don’t have enough money to start your business or project, don’t stay stuck.
 Find an alternative.

-This can be tricky as we have different life templates.
+This can be tricky.
 And I don’t want to sound a know-all — my situation is different.
-But as I’ve learned from experience and observing people, if you let “lack of money” stop you from starting a project or any venture, it simply means you’re not that serious to achieve it.
+But as I’ve learned from experience and observing people, if you let “lack of money” stop you from starting a project or any venture, it simply means you’re not that serious at all.

 You don’t have money?
 Then find money or an alternative where you don’t need to spend that much.

 My story: During the formative days of my metal band, Remnants of Catacombs, I realized we need a lot of money to sustain our passion.
 In our locality, newbie metal bands rarely receive talent fees from playing live shows.
 So it was always unprofitable since we also pay for band rehearsals.
-For any struggling college students (I was still in college that time), spending the money for band rehearsals is just impractical.
+For any struggling college students (I was still in college that time), spending money on band rehearsals is just impractical.

 After 10 months since the band’s inception, we decided to record our songs and release an album (finally).
 Turns out that almost all the metal bands in our town had similar goals.
 But they couldn’t make it, they lack funds.
 Financial problems — the ultimate barricade of all time.